nanncyeth-spec/official-web-data/news/20260903/HSKStakingRedemption.md

 Dear HSK Community,
 <br></br>
-We have observed that during the HSK Staking Season 1 redemption process, the amounts received by some users did not match expectations.
+We have observed that during the HSK Staking Season 1 redemption process, the amounts received by some users were not adequately reflected.
 <br></br>
 Please rest assured:
 - Your funds are safe.
 No assets have been compromised or transferred.